tempo-sim/Tempo/TempoCore/README.md

 # Asynchronous version
 await t_mm.my_rpc(some_request=3)
 ```
 The synchronous and asynchronous wrappers have exactly the same signature.
-The correct one is deduced automatically based on whether it is called from a synchronous or
+The correct one is deduced automatically based on whether it is called from a synchronous or asynchronous context.

-asynchronous context.
+> [!Note]
+> The Tempo Python API works in iPython and Jupyter notebooks.
+However, all code in a Jupyter notebook runs in an `async` context, so you must always use the asynchronous versions of the Tempo methods (e.g. `await t_mm.my_rpc`) in this context.

 Note that the service name does not appear anywhere in the signatures (nor does the file name or any optional package name).
 Here we are prioritizing brevity of the Python API with a minor restriction in RPC naming: **RPC names must be unique within a project module.**

 Phew, simple right?
-Don't worry - there are plenty of examples of using `TempoScripting` throughout the rest of the Tempo plugins to help get you started.
-In fact, `TempoTime`'s `TimeService`, which is also in the `TempoCore` plugin, would be a great one to check out.
+Don't worry - there are plenty of examples of using `TempoScripting` in `TempoCore` and the rest of the Tempo plugins to help get you started.

 ## Tempo Core Services
 Tempo core includes services for managing the lifecycle of a simulation and controlling time.